Strata By-Laws

 “Strata Corporation” means The Owners, Strata Plan EPS10209.

-III.
+II.
 Visitor Parking

 1. Visitor parking is located at P1 of the building and is clearly marked with appropriate signage.
 Visitors shall park within the parking lines of any visitor parking stall.